Field Experiences and Student Teaching

 Students are subject to and required to comply with any additional rules, regulations, and/or expectations as may be imposed by the district to which they are assigned for field experiences and/or student teaching.

 Students are responsible for their own transportation to and from field experience and student teaching sites.
-No College transportation will be available to students who are enrolled in field-based courses or student teaching.
-In early courses, students are placed with carpooling possibilities in mind.
+No University transportation will be available to students who are enrolled in field-based courses or student teaching.
+In sophomore field experience only, students are placed with carpooling possibilities in mind.

 It is highly recommended that students who plan to become teachers be immunized against Hepatitis B.

-Any time you leave campus in the role of a teacher education student, you are a representative of Messiah College and the Teacher Education Program.
+Any time you leave campus in the role of a teacher education student, you are a representative of Messiah University and the Teacher Education Program.
 It is expected that you will always use common sense, courtesy, and good judgment in any professional setting.
-Any behavior or act that might be perceived by the college and/or the school district as unprofessional, inappropriate, or otherwise questionable may be cause for your removal from the experience and/or the Teacher Education Program.
-As a guest in the school setting, you are expected to represent yourself and the college well by:
+Any behavior or act that might be perceived by the university and/or the school district as unprofessional, inappropriate, or otherwise questionable may be cause for your removal from the experience and/or the Teacher Education Program.
+As a guest in the school setting, you are expected to represent yourself and the university well by:

 - Remembering that you are a visitor in the school and should behave at your personal/professional best.